Breast Cancer Treatment in Australia

 Targeted Therapy15%

-You’ve got a fair dinkum range of treatments on the table when it comes to tackling breast cancer, mate.
-It all boils down to the stage and type of cancer you’re up against, as well as your own personal situation.
-Here’s a rundown of the usual suspects:
+You’ve got a solid range of options when it comes to tackling this, mate.
+It all comes down to the type, stage, and your personal situation.
+Here’s a quick rundown of the usual go-to approaches:

 Surgery: